The IRS Foreign Earned Income Exclusion for US Expats – A Complete Guide

 To mitigate this risk, the IRS has made available a number of provisions that expats can utilize when the y file their federal US tax return.
 One of the most important and useful of these provisions is called the Foreign Earned Income Exclusion.

-The Foreign Earned Income Exclusion doesn’t discriminate however between expats who are paying taxes abroad and those who aren’t, which is to say that expats who live in a no tax country or who don’t qualify to pay foreign taxes in any country can still claim the Foreign Earned Income Exclusion to reduce their US tax bill, often to zero.
+The Foreign Earned Income Exclusion doesn’t discriminate however between expats who are paying taxes abroad and those who aren’t, which is to say that expats who live in a no tax country or who don’t qualify to pay foreign income tax in any country can still claim the FEIE to derive the tax benefit of reducing their US tax bill, often to zero.

 In this article we’ll look at the Foreign Earned Income Exclusion in depth: what it is, what it isn’t, who qualifies for it, how to claim it, and in what circumstances expats benefit from claiming it.